Muir Woods National Monument, California

 A bridge in Muir Woods today by Carol Highsmith.

-The 1970s saw the expansion of Mount Tamalpais State Park to encompass nearly all of the land surrounding Muir Woods and the creation in 1972 of a metropolitan, regional park system, Golden Gate National Recreation Area.
+The 1970s saw the expansion of Mount Tamalpais State Park to encompass nearly all of the land surrounding Muir Woods and the creation, in 1972, of a metropolitan and regional park system, Golden Gate National Recreation Area.
 Muir Woods was incorporated into this new park system.

-The monument is open every day of the year from 8:00 a.m. to sunset to visitors with a fee.
-To protect the area, the National Park Service has launched a parking and shuttle reservation system.
+The monument is open to visitors daily, with a fee, from 8:00 a.m. to sunset.
+The National Park Service has launched a parking and shuttle reservation system to protect the area.
 To book your trip to Muir Woods, visit GoMuirWoods.com or call 1-800-410-2419.

-There is no camping or lodging in the park, and pets are not permitted.
+No camping or lodging is in the park, and pets are not permitted.
 The monument is located 11 miles north of the Golden Gate Bridge

 More Information: